What are you searching for?

 harbour beaches and swimming enclosures

 Greenwich Baths is a lovely little swimming spot on Sydney Harbour.
-The sheltered swimming spot has shark-proof netting, for a safe swimming experience.
-Plus, there are lots of toys provided on the beach free of charge for the kids to use.
+The sheltered swimming spot has shark-proof netting for a safe swimming experience.
+Plus, there are lots of toys on the beach for kids to use free of charge.
 There are even lounge chairs for the parents, too.
-The baths are open for eights months of the year from September to April.
+The baths are open for eight months of the year, from September to April.

 • Address: Albert Street, Greenwich